Run as a script

 libraries like argparse

-and simple-parsing
+and simple-parsing.

 These examples shows how to conditionally assign values to variables based on